namhuydao/footballbot/README.md

 # Footballbot
-  Real-time football fixtures and player transfer information
+  Real-time football fixtures, competition standings and player transfer information
   You can find me at [@nhFootballbot](https://t.me/nhFootballBot) on Telegram :)

 ## Usage